What is a neural network?

 An ANN usually involves a large number of processors operating in parallel and arranged in tiers.
 The first tier receives the raw input information -- analogous to optic nerves in human visual processing.
-Each successive tier receives the output from the tier preceding it, rather than from the raw input -- in the same way neurons further from the optic nerve receive signals from those closer to it.
+Each successive tier receives the output from the tier preceding it, rather than the raw input -- in the same way neurons further from the optic nerve receive signals from those closer to it.
 The last tier produces the output of the system.

 Each processing node has its own small sphere of knowledge, including what it has seen and any rules it was originally programmed with or developed for itself.
 The tiers are highly interconnected, which means each node in tier n will be connected to many nodes in tier n-1 -- its inputs -- and in tier n+1, which provides input data for those nodes.
 There may be one or multiple nodes in the output layer, from which the answer it produces can be read.

 Artificial neural networks are notable for being adaptive, which means they modify themselves as they learn from initial training and subsequent runs provide more information about the world.
 The most basic learning model is centered on weighting the input streams, which is how each node weights the importance of input data from each of its predecessors.
 Inputs that contribute to getting right answers are weighted higher.

 How neural networks learn

 Typically, an ANN is initially trained or fed large amounts of data.
 Training consists of providing input and telling the network what the output should be.
 For example, to build a network that identifies the faces of actors, the initial training might be a series of pictures, including actors, non-actors, masks, statuary and animal faces.
-Each input is accompanied by the matching identification, such as actors' names, "not actor" or "not human" information.
+Each input is accompanied by the matching identification, such as actors' names or "not actor" or "not human" information.
 Providing the answers allows the model to adjust its internal weightings to learn how to do its job better.